-- Intercompany current accounts with SES ASTRA Services Europe in the amount of € 6.0 million; - Intercompany current accounts with MX1 Limited in the amount of € 28.6 million; - Short term loan to SES Media Solutions GmbH in the amount of ${\ensuremath{\,\in}}$ 183.2 million
+- Intercompany current accounts with SES ASTRA Services Europe in the amount of EUR 6.0 million; - Intercompany current accounts with MX1 Limited in the amount of EUR 28.6 million; - Short term loan to SES Media Solutions GmbH in the amount of EUR 183.2 million.

-As at 31 December 2020 the Company recorded an overall value adjustment of \notin 217.8 million in this respect (see also " Note 17).
+As at 31 December 2020 the Company recorded an overall value adjustment of EUR 217.8 million in this respect (see also Note 17).

-In 2018, SES entered into a forward sale agreement with SES mPower S.à r.l (see " Note 11) in connection with the fleet of seven mPower satellites divided into 2 sub-blocks (Sub-Block 1 A consisting of four satellites and sub-block 1B consisting of three satellites) currently under construction.
+In 2018, SES entered into a forward sale agreement with SES mPower S.à r.I (see Note 11) in connection with the fleet of seven mPower satellites divided into 2 sub-blocks (Sub-Block 1 A consisting of four satellites and sub-block 1B consisting of three satellites) currently under construction.

-In August 2020 an option to procure 4 additional satellites divided into 2 sub-blocks (Sub-block 2A consisting of two Satellites and subblock 2B consisting of 2 Satellites) was exercised.
+In August 2020 an option to procure 4 additional satellites divided into 2 sub-blocks (Sub-block 2A consisting of two Satellites and sub-block 2B consisting of 2 Satellites) was exercised.

-As at 31 December 2020, SES had a receivable from SES mPower S.à r.l of \$ 937.7 million (\notin 764.1 million) in the framework of this agreement (divided by Block 1A and 1B for \$ 743.9 million and Block 2A and 2B for \$ 193.8 million).
+As at 31 December 2020, SES had a receivable from SES mPower S.à r.l of USD 937.7 million (EUR 764.1 million) in the framework of this agreement (divided by Block 1A and 1B for USD 743.9 million and Block 2A and 2B for USD 193.8 million).